Illustratien/Stomata/README.md

 please clone this repository to your local directory.

 1.  open `Stomata.RProj`

 2.  open `run.R` in folder “`src`”

 3.  run
     [`set_up.R`](https://github.com/Illustratien/Stomata/blob/main/src/modules/set_up.R)
     to install necessary packages.

 4.  create folder for data and results from line 6-7.

-5.  put the folders contain .xml files under folder “data”, each folder would be one batch, for eaxmple: “T16L600”.
+5.  put the **folders** contain .xml files under folder “data”, each folder would be one batch, for example: “T16L600”.

+    ***!!! .xml files can’t directly put in data, your need to put them under a folder inside data!!!***

 ## read ground truth (manual labelling)